Physics4Kids.comThermodynamics & Heat

 Celsius Based on Water

 Celsius is the modern system of measuring temperature.
 It fits in with much of the metric system and has nice round numbers.
-Water freezes at 0 degrees Celsius and boils at 100 degrees.
+In Celsius, we call the freezing point of water 0 degrees Celsius, and the boiling point 100 degrees Celsius.
+Then the scale is divided into 100 equal degrees between those two points.
 The scale used to be known as centigrade but the name was changed several years ago.
 Both Celsius and Fahrenheit are used when discussing our day-to-day weather temperatures.
+Celsius degrees are larger than Fahrenheit degrees.

 Kelvin to Absolute Zero

 Kelvin is an important scale used in most of science.
-The big thing to remember is that this is a scale with no units.
-It offers more than just giving you degree amounts.
-The scale begins at 0 (absolute zero) and just goes up from there.
+The big difference is that it is based on a single point (absolute zero) which is given a value of 0 degrees.
+From there, the scale increases by degrees that are the same size as Celsius degrees.
+It is a scale that is based on energy content, rather than on arbitrary temperature values like the other two scale (based on water).
 Water freezes at the value 273.15 and boils at 373.15 Kelvin.
-The word "Kelvin" comes from the guy Lord Kelvin who did a lot of work with temperatures.
+The word "Kelvin" comes from Lord Kelvin, who did a lot of work with temperatures.

 Next Stop On Physics4Kids Tour